Crohn's Disease

 What Is Crohn’s Disease?

 Crohn's disease is a chronic condition that causes inflammation in any part of the gastrointestinal tract, from the mouth to the anus.
 It commonly affects the small intestine and the beginning of the large intestine.
-It is a type of inflammatory bowel disease (IBD).
+It is a type of inflammatory bowel disease (IBD)s.

 Crohn's disease is characterised by periods of flare-ups, where symptoms worsen, followed by periods of remission, where symptoms improve or disappear.
 It typically requires lifelong management and can significantly impact a person's quality of life.